massinlaaouaj/MyColor/README.md

 # MyColor
-MyColor is a simple project that give you a random color.
+MyColor is a simple script that give you a random color.

 ### USES:
 ```